-\\Please note that Honors Students are required to complete seven hours of Honors Leadership Seminars for graduation in addition to the hours outlined in the above curriculum summary.
+Please note that Honors Students are required to complete seven hours of Honors Leadership Seminars for graduation in addition to the hours outlined in the above curriculum summary.

-The General Education curriculum consists of a distribution of 39 semester credit hours.
-See pages 45-48 for details.
-Note: A grade of C or better is required to pass ENGL 101 and ENGL 102.
+The General Education curriculum consists of a distribution of 46 semester credit hours.
+See pages 41-46 for details.